This course is open for applications.

 BA(Hons) Drama is based at our City Campus in the heart of Bristol.

-City Campus offers studio and teaching spaces and technical facilities at the Arnolfini on Bristol's harbourside, as well as access to the ground floor auditorium for performance workshops.
+City Campus at Arnolfini offers studio and teaching spaces and technical facilities on Bristol's harbourside, as well as access to the ground floor auditorium for performance workshops.

-You will also use the resources available at other City Campus sites.
-This includes Bower Ashton which has a working theatre, and houses the main library dedicated to the creative and cultural industries, as well as a number of student support services.
+You'll also use the resources available at other City Campus sites.
+This includes Bower Ashton Studios, which has a working theatre and houses the main library dedicated to the creative and cultural industries, as well as a number of student support services.

 Careers / Further study